The 18th International Symposium on Translational Research in Oncology, Sept 24th-26th 2025

 Friday 26th September 2025 Lansdowne Suite, Herbert Park Hotel

-Registration from 8:30 TBC: RCPI external CPD credits
+Registration from 8:30 6 RCPI external CPD credits

 TUMOUR MICROENVIRONMENT I